Home

 What do you like about this tool?

-• The interface is clean and intuitive, enabling both our team and clients to start using it with minimal training.
+• The user interface is clean and intuitive, enabling our team—from admins to hiring managers—to collaborate easily without extensive training.

 Why did your organization buy this tool, and how long have you used it for?